bulletmark/gnucash-asx-fetch/README.md

 ### INSTALLATION

 Python 3.6 or later is required.

-Note [gnucash-asx-fetch is on PyPI](https://pypi.org/project/gnucash-asx-fetch/) so you can just type the following to install or upgrade:
+Note [gnucash-asx-fetch is on PyPI](https://pypi.org/project/gnucash-asx-fetch/) so just ensure that `python3-pip` and `python3-wheel` are installed then type the following to install (or upgrade):

 ```
 $ sudo pip3 install -U gnucash-asx-fetch